 Leaving the Slot Machine or Gaming Table for a Break

 Like many busy, 24 hour cities, you can’t leave any personal belongings anywhere unattended, unless you don’t want to see them again.
 The clue is in the name, never trust your coat or handbag to be there when you get back in Sin City.
 In certain circles some people are that if you need to go for a quick break you can simply leave a chip face up or save your spot by leaving your coat on the chair.
 Definitely, don’t do this under any circumstances whether you are at a table or a slot machine.
-If you are at the top-rated online slots game it is best to cash out and come back later and if you’re lucky the machine will still be open.
+If you are at the top-rated play slot games it is best to cash out and come back later and if you’re lucky the machine will still be open.
 If you are at a table, you can always tell the dealer that you will be back in a moment and if they are good willed they may save your seat for you.
 Tipping could come in hand in this circumstance, too!

 Get Long-Halled in a Taxi